fossjl/RP2040_WM8731/README.md

 For the serial data line of the i2s interface, DAC is the COPI device, and the ADC is the COPI device.

 The DACL / ADCL are used as the WS lines.
-You'll sometime see those wired to a single GPIO on the board, which you can do if you sychronize reading/writing as they do with the standard Linux driver for the WM8731 (or only do one operation at a time).
+You'll sometime see those wired to a single GPIO on the board, which you can do if you sychronize (or MUTEX) reading/writing as they do with the standard Linux driver for the WM8731.

 ## So you end up with...